 Bottom-up Approach in the Transition to Natural Gas-Free Living: PEOPLE Case-Study in the Netherlands

-PEOPLE case-studies bring together students, university educators, business professionals, and users of products and services to foster a balanced exchange of knowledge, skills, and experience.
+PEOPLE case studies bring together students, university educators, business professionals, and users of products and services to foster a balanced exchange of knowledge, skills, and experience.
 Applying different people-centred development approaches, local development teams of students, academic mentors, business professionals, and users will be cooperating in the development and testing of new industry solutions tailored to the needs of communities in the field of sustainable living and energy.
 Four partner countries, four challenging case studies!

-In the Netherlands, our interdisciplinary team of four PEOPLE students (anthropology, sociology, and organisational studies) will focus on a bottom-up, neighbourhood-oriented approach in the transition to natural gas-free living.
+In PEOPLE case study in the Netherlands, our interdisciplinary team of PEOPLE students (anthropology, sociology, and organisational studies) will focus on a bottom-up, neighbourhood-oriented approach in the transition to natural gas-free living.
 Alliander, a Dutch monopolist Distribution System Operator, has initiated a ‘natural gas-transition program’ to address the challenges that this entails in multidisciplinary teams.
 PEOPLE students will contribute by tackling concrete issues and tasks within these teams.
 For example, they will map local dynamics at a neighbourhood level and will be asked to translate this into visualisations and reports for Alliander employees and teams.
 Analysing, identifying and applying local dynamics is still a missing link in the overall strategic environment management of energy companies such as Alliander.
 PEOPLE students will help to bridge this gap, and in doing so, make a significant contribution to a people-friendly transition to a natural gas-free future in the Netherlands.

 Curious about how the student teams in the Netherlands, the Czech Republic, Slovenia, and the United Kingdom will use their knowledge, apply people-centred development approaches and techniques, which new skills they will acquire through the learning process designed by the PEOPLE project?
 Make sure to join our Facebook community, follow us on Twitter @PEOPLEprojectEU, or check our website News section for updates.
 Visit this site to learn more about our Learning Cycles, or get in touch with us at info(at)people-project.net.